-The DnD changeling 5e race is gifted with the power to become someone else.
+The DnD Changeling 5e race is gifted with the power to become someone else.
 Whether it’s to deceive, entertain, or simply express an emotion, these grey-faced creatures can appear as almost anyone.
-There are likely changelings blending into crowds in all DnD cities – but you’d never know they were there.
+There are likely Changelings blending into crowds in all cities – but you’d never know they were there.

-The changeling is such a malleable character that even their backstories have variations.
-The fifth edition changeling was originally introduced Eberron: Rising From the Last War, where changelings are humanoids who can change their faces thanks to an ancestral gift from Eberron’s deities, the Sovereigns.
-However, in the more recent Monsters of the Multiverse, changelings are said to originate from the Feywild.
+The Changeling DnD 5e race is such a malleable character that even their DnD backgrounds have variations.
+The fifth edition Changeling was originally introduced in Eberron: Rising From the Last War, where Changelings are humanoids who can change their faces thanks to an ancestral gift from Eberron’s deities, the Sovereigns.
+In the more recent Monsters of the Multiverse, Changelings are said to originate from the Feywild.

-It’s not just DnD changeling 5e lore that differs in D&D books.
-There are mechanical variations too.
-Plus, despite their changeable faces, the changelings aren’t the most malleable race for character builds.
-This means a good understanding of how to build a changeling character before playing is key – luckily, we’ve got all the info on names, traits, and classes you need to get started.
+It’s not just Changeling lore that differs in DnD books.
+There are mechanical variations in the most changeable of DnD races too.
+And despite their changeable faces, they’re not the most malleable race for DnD character builds.
+This means a good understanding of how to build a Changeling character before playing is key – luckily, we’ve got all the info on names, traits, and DnD classes you need to get started.

 Before jumping in, it’s also useful to bear in mind that Tasha’s Cauldron of Everything allows you to customise your character’s racial origin further by choosing alternative ability scores and proficiencies.

 |Ability score increase||Charisma +2, any other skill +1|

 |Languages||Common, plus two of your choice|

 Though you won’t see visible signs of ageing on a creature that can change their appearance at will, Changelings actually mature slightly faster than humans, and they live to be a similar age.